 You can include in medical expenses amounts you pay to lose weight if it is a treatment for a specific disease diagnosed by a physician (such as obesity, hypertension, or heart disease).
-This includes fees you pay for membership in a weight reduction group and attendance at periodic meetings.
+This includes fees you pay for membership in a weight reduction group as well as fees for attendance at periodic meetings.
 You cannot include membership dues in a gym, health club, or spa as medical expenses, but you can include separate fees charged there for weight loss activities.